 At the end of Chapter 6 you will understand how to use the WICED-SDK to send and receive data using TCP/IP sockets.
 You will also understand the fundamentals of symmetric and asymmetric encryption and how it is used to provide security to your IoT device.

-Time: 2 Hours
+Time: 2 ¼ Hours

 Fundamentals